DEFY Blogsearch the defy medical knowledge base:

 Testosterone nasal gel comes in a convenient pen-like container with a silicone tip, which allow for easy application.
 Simply apply to the inner lateral-side wall.
 Each container of Testosterone nasal gel holds about 60 doses at 5 mg per dose.

 There are several ancillary medications that can be used in conjunction with TRT.
-These can offset or improve TRT results in several ways.
+These can offset or improve TRT results in many ways.
+Depending on your needs, you may be prescribed an aromatase inhibitor (to suppress estrogen production) or other supplemental medication.

 Anabolic-Androgenic therapies can have positive effects when added to a TRT protocol.
 While still relatively new, there has been increased interest in using Anabolic-Androgenic therapies in relation to Men’s Health.
 These uses include age management, reducing excess body fat, encouraging muscle growth, and improving body composition.
 Anabolic-Androgenic therapies are sometimes also used in an off-label capacity to assist with injury recovery.